Pylons/pyramid/docs/narr/security.rst

 Special ACEs
 ------------

 A convenience :term:`ACE` is defined representing a deny to everyone of all permissions in :data:`pyramid.security.DENY_ALL`.
 This ACE is often used as the *last* ACE of an ACL to explicitly cause inheriting authorization policies to "stop looking up the traversal tree" (effectively breaking any inheritance).
-For example, an ACL which allows *only* ``fred`` the view permission in a particular traversal context despite what inherited ACLs may say when the default authorization policy is in effect might look like so:
+For example, an ACL which allows *only* ``fred`` the view permission for a particular resource despite what inherited ACLs may say when the default authorization policy is in effect might look like so:

 .. code-block:: python
    :linenos: